MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 Organizations with a standard onboarding process report 50% greater new-hire productivity.*

 **Improve new employee retention** -
 Based on our research, 69% of employees are more likely to stay with a company for three years if they had a great onboarding experience.
-Employees who have a negative onboarding experience are twice as likely to look for new opportunities in the near future.**
+Employees who have a negative onboarding experience are twice as likely to look for new opportunities.**

 ### The NEO experience process: